DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 Example 1: Creating Routes for Engine Driver
 ==============================================

-A typical route might be to set a sequence of turnouts in response to a single button in Engine Driver.
+A typical Route might be used to set a sequence of turnouts in response to a single button in Engine Driver.
 The EX-RAIL instructions to do this might look like

 .. code-block::

-   ROUTE(1,"Exit Yard")
+   ROUTE(1)
      THROW(1)
      CLOSE(7)
      DONE

-or you can write it like this
+Or you can write it like this

 .. code-block::

-   ROUTE(1,"Exit Yard")  THROW(1)  CLOSE(7)  DONE
+   ROUTE(1)  THROW(1)  CLOSE(7)  DONE

 or add comments

 .. code-block::

- // This is my coal yard to engine shed route ROUTE(1,"Exit Yard")     // appears as "Exkit Yard" in Engine Driver
+ // This is my coal yard to engine shed route
+   ROUTE(1)     // appears as "Route 1" in Engine Driver
-     THROW(1)   // Throw turnout onto coal yard siding CLOSE(7)   // close turnout for engine shed
+     THROW(1)   // throw turnout onto coal yard siding CLOSE(7)   // close turnout for engine shed
-     DONE    // thats all folks!
+     DONE    // that's all folks!

-of course, you may want to add signals, and time delays
+Of course, you may want to add signals, and time delays

 .. code-block::
    SIGNAL(77,78,79)  // see later for details
-   SIGNAL(92,0,93)   // of signal definitions
+   SIGNAL(92,0,93)   //   on signal definitions

-   ROUTE(1,"Exit Yard")
+   ROUTE(1)
       RED(77)
       THROW(1)
       CLOSE(7)